renovatebot/renovate/docs/usage/configuration-options.md

 This is useful for situations such as migrating container registries / mirrors.

-Can be used in combination with `replacementVersion` and `replacmeentPrefixAdd`.
+Can be used in combination with `replacementVersion` and `replacementPrefixAdd`.

 If a `replacementName` has been used in the package rule, this will take priority.